-Roof Decking Notes: OSB decking-Acceptable
+Roof Decking Notes: Plywood decking-Acceptable

-The visible portions of the oriented strand board roof or OSB decking are in acceptable condition and should conform to the standards of the year in which they were installed.
+The visible portions of the plywood roof decking are in acceptable condition and should conform to the standards of the year in which they were installed.

 Ventilation: Ventilation - Acceptable

 Ventilation is provided by a combination soffit, gable or roof vents and should be adequate.
 However, contacting a qualified insulation contractor about having your attic ventilation upgraded could help lower energy costs by cooling down your attic during the warmer summer months.